ECMWFCode4Earth/wildfire-forecasting/README.md

 This codebase (and this README) is a work-in-progress.
 We are constantly refactoring and introducing breaking changes.
 Here's a quick few steps that *just work* to get going:

-* Clone the repo and create a conda environment using `environment.yml` on Ubuntu 18.04 and 20.04 only.
+* Clone & navigate into the repo and create a conda environment using `environment.yml` on Ubuntu 18.04 and 20.04 only.
+* All EDA and Inference notebooks must be run within this environment.
+Use `conda activate wildfire-dl`
 * Check the EDA notebooks titled [`EDA_XXX_mini_sample.ipynb`](data/EDA).
 We recommend `jupyterlab`.
 * The notebooks also include code to download mini-samples of the dataset (`~11GiB`).
 * Check the Inference notebook titled [`Inference_4_10.ipynb`](examples/Inference_4_10.ipynb).